-DigiByte is a cryptocurrency with an active development team and a busy community.
-Unlike most development teams, they haven’t released a whitepaper or technical documentation.
-In the words of its developers, they aim to “under promise and over deliver”.
+DigiByte (DGB) is a cryptocurrency with an active development team and a busy community.
+Unlike most development teams, its creators haven’t released a white paper or technical documentation, but in the words of its developers, they aim to “under promise and over deliver”.
 Here we look at how to buy Digibite and how it works.

 How does DigiByte work and what does it do?

 DigiByte appears to primarily consider itself a payment method.
 It uses a multi-layer blockchain system consisting of the following: